Fruits and crops Sustainability Work and well-being

 Une fraise rouge bien mûre, prête à être récoltée dans un champ, éclairée par la lumière du soleil et entourée de feuilles de fraisier verdoyantes.

-Raspberries and blackberries are also among the berries we produce.
-Delicious and packed with antioxidants, vitamin C, and fiber, these are two must-have small fruits from Quebec to include in your diet.
+Raspberries are also among the berries we grow.
+Flavorful and rich in antioxidants, vitamin C, and fiber, they’re an essential small fruit in Québec to include in your diet.

-Exclusively grown in tunnels, our plants thrive sheltered from the elements, protected from the unpredictable climate and various pests.
+Grown exclusively in tunnels, our raspberry plants thrive sheltered from bad weather, protected from climate challenges and many pests.

 You can find our raspberries at several Metro and Costco locations in Quebec.